Venezuela says diplomats may be tied to assassination try

 “We are ready to present confessions made by the detainees to the foreign ministers of Colombia, Chile and Mexico,” Rodriguez said, urging them to investigate any role their diplomats may have had.

+Maduro spoke in a nationally televised round table meeting with his Cabinet ministers, calling for the United Nations to conduct an independent investigation into the incident.

+“Venezuelans have the right to live in peace, despite all the differences and problems we have,” he said.

-Officials on Sunday announced the arrest of three more suspects, adding to dozens already jailed, including an opposition lawmaker.
+Officials on Sunday announced the arrest of three more suspects, adding to more than a dozen already jailed, including an opposition lawmaker.
 Officials also seek the arrest of senior opposition lawmaker Julio Borges, who lives under self-imposed exile in Colombia.

+Colombian President Ivan Duque, an outspoken critic of Maduro, said Monday that his country will never turn over Borges to Venezuela.

+“We are not going to extradite a persecuted politician only to have his human rights abused by a dictator,” Duque said.

 Rodriguez said that one suspect’s confession implicates the Chilean Embassy, and several others have confessed to being trained across the border in Colombia.

-The heightened tensions comes amid a historic political and economic crisis that has many Venezuelans struggling to afford scarce food and medicine.
+The heightened tensions come amid a historic political and economic crisis that has many Venezuelans struggling to afford scarce food and medicine.
 Masses are fleeing into neighboring countries, threatening to destabilize the region.

 Colombia, Chile and Mexico all have rejected the accusations that Rodriguez levied.